cheese1/medusawiki/SSL-Errors.md

 ### Notes

-* The wget line is because some distributions do not even have setuptools available.
+* The wget line is because some distributions do not have setuptools available.
 * Some platforms have a funky wget, if you have problems with the wget command do this in place of that step:
 ```
 curl http://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py -O -L
 sudo python2 ez_setup.py
 ```
 * `urllib3` does not run using `pyopenssl` unless `ndg-httpsclient`, `pyasn1`, and `pyopenssl` modules are installed, it runs with the standard `ssl` built into python.
 The other packages, and libraries, are dependencies or build dependencies for upgrading some python packages.

-Sometimes a user that just migrated from sickbeard asks the question `I never had any issues with sickbeard` Well that's because sickbeard didn't use secure connections at all...

-### Please add any platform specific instructions for completing these tasks below